ane/ane.github.io/_drafts/are-my-services-talking-to-each-other.md

 computer network using some protocol.

-The depicted network consists of a set of applications that all in one way or the other build on top of an event log, A. In one branch, there's a fast queryable cache for the event log, the app backend is an interface for the cache (like a REST API), and the storage acts as a long-term backup system.
+The depicted network consists of a set of applications that all in one way or the other build on top of an event log, A. In one branch, there's a fast queryable cache for the event log, the app back-end is an interface for the cache (like a REST API), and the storage acts as a long-term backup system.
 The second branch consists of a business intelligence system that analyzes the event log data and does something with it.